manguilar22/manguilar22.github.io/content/blockchain.md

 ![GravityEmbedding_full_pow.png](/GravityEmbedding_full_pow.png)

 Traced the winning miner of a block using Ethereum's JSON-RPC methods.
+An exercise for blockchain analytics.

 ![private-pow-network](/private-pow-network.gif)

-I am interested in analyzing on-chain data within blockchain ecosystems, particularly in investigating blockchain performance data.
+I am interested in analyzing on-chain data within blockchain ecosystems, particularly in investigating blockchain performance data and tracking assets.

 ### EVM Smart Contract Development

 Proficient in developing token contracts by implementing various interfaces such as ERC-20, ERC-721, and ERC-1155.
 Utilizing the Solidity programming language to interact with deployed contracts across EVM-compatible networks.

 ![badges.png](/badges.png)